-The place of filing of the petition is important since it determines the jurisdiction of a particular court that can deliver the judgment regarding your divorce.
-It’d be prudent to consult your lawyer when you’re figuring out the jurisdiction as to where to file the petition.
+The place of filing the petition is important since it determines the jurisdiction of the court delivering the judgment regarding your divorce.
+It’d be prudent to consult your attorney when you’re figuring out the jurisdiction as to where to file the petition.

-There are three places where one can file a decree of divorce by mutual consent:
+There are two places where one can file a decree of divorce by mutual consent:

-- The place where the marriage ceremony occurred.
+- The place where the marriage ceremony took place

 The fees estimated for every case definitely varies.
-But in an uncontested divorce, it should be bare minimum if you hire a good uncontested divorce attorney.
-The money that you’d have to spend would be on the fees of the lawyer, maintenance of your wife (if she wants any) and the fees of the court.
+In the case of uncontested divorce, it is the bare minimum if you hire a good attorney.
+The money that you’d have to spend would be on the fees of the lawyer, spousal support (alimony) and the fees of the court.

 7. What are the compulsory conditions required before filing a petition for an uncontested divorce?